-Cheap Things to do in Melbourne, Australia: 25 ideas + tips + tricks
+Cheap Things to do in Melbourne, Australia: 27 ideas + tips + tricks in 2024

 Melbourne ain’t cheap.
-Like the rest of Australia, it’s an expensive city to visit, and without careful planning you can quickly burn a whole through your pocket.
+Like the rest of Australia, it’s an expensive city to visit, and without careful planning, you can quickly burn a hole through your pocket.

-But while the best things in life may actually not be free, you can still get around this city with some cash left in your pocket.
-Here are my tips and tricks for finding cheap things to do in Melbourne and how to save some money.
+While the best things in life may actually not be free, you can still get around this city with some cash left in your pocket.

 And if you’re really tightening your belt, check out my guide to free things to do in Melbourne.